latticelabs/Mitty-deprecated-/docs/quickstart.rst

 Let's run this command and create some reads from the variant genome

-.. command-output::  python ../mitty/vcf2reads.py  --pfile=../examples/complete/illumina_reads.json -v
+.. command-output::  vcf2reads  --pfile=../examples/complete/illumina_reads.json -v

 Creating a cheat alignment
 --------------------------
 We can use `reads2bam.py` to create a cheat alignment ...

-.. command-output::  python ../mitty/reads2bam.py -p --fa_dir=../examples/data/ --fastq ../examples/complete/out/reads.fq --bam=../examples/complete/out/reads.bam -v
+.. command-output::  reads2bam -p --fa_dir=../examples/data/ --fastq ../examples/complete/out/reads.fq --bam=../examples/complete/out/reads.bam -v

 ... and view it using `samtools tview` (We, of course, need `samtools` installed for this to work)